BIGJRA/BIGJRA.github.io/raw/reborn/main_ep_18.md

 !img("glass_glaceon.jpg")

 Next, pick up Espeon and stand directly under Glaceon.
+Move the two glass pallets out of the way, then deposit Espeon up and to the right in exactly this spot:

+!img("glass_espeon.jpg")

-Move the two glass pallets out of the way so you can switch to Glaceon and make a bridge across the lava to the north.
+Switch to Glaceon and make a bridge across the lava to the north.
 Switch back to Espeon and head up, moving two more pallets out of the way and revealing the Meteor Card scanner.
 Use it to open the door.

 Undo the moves we did to reach the top right corner.
 Head to the top left corner and use Espeon to finally clear a path to the door.
 This is it for exploration.
 Prepare your team as best you can for the shenanigans to come, and enter the door at the top!